dblock/code.dblock.org/_posts/2010/2010-11-03-waffle-jna-under-tomcat-55-security-manager.markdown

 dblog_post_id: 139
 ---

 I struggled with this one.
-Here’s how to get [JNA](https://github.com/twall/jna) and [Waffle](https://github.com/dblock/waffle/) to work under a Java security manager.
+Here's how to get [JNA](https://github.com/twall/jna) and [Waffle](https://github.com/dblock/waffle/) to work under a Java security manager.
 In my case I have a Tomcat 5.5 which is launched with _-security_.
-Here’s the complete command-line.
+Here's the complete command-line.

 {% highlight bat %}
 @echo off